Broker Publishing

 Dependencies

-spring-boot-starter includes all messaging modules.
+spring-boot-starter includes messaging-api automatically.
 For targeted setups:

-<!-- Kafka publishing -->
+<!-- All broker functionality: Kafka + RabbitMQ publishing and consuming -->

 <dependency>